agusalex/ollama-vulkan-amd-apu/README.md

 ### Ollama on Vulkan (AMD/APU)

 This fork adds a Vulkan backend so Ollama can run on AMD GPUs and APUs.
 It keeps the CLI and API the same, but swaps in Vulkan where available.
+It was tested on an AMD Ryzen 7 5700U with Radeon Graphics @ 1800 MHz Lucienne iGU

 ### What changed